Home security

 According to an FBI report, 58.3% of burglaries in the United States involved forcible entry.
 Per the most recent statistics, the average burglary in the United States takes about 90 seconds to 12 minutes, and on average, a burglar will break into a home within 60 seconds.
 Most target cash first followed by jewels, drugs, and electronics.
 Common security methods include never hiding extra keys outside, never turning off all the lights, applying small CCTV stickers on doors, and keeping good tabs with neighbours.

 Origin

-Marie Van Brittan Brown was an American inventor who invented one of the first home security systems (') in 1966, along with her husband Albert Brown.
+Marie Van Brittan Brown was an African American inventor who invented one of the first home security systems (') in 1966, along with her husband Albert Brown.
 They jointly applied for a patent, which was granted in 1969.

 Security hardware

 Control panels

 One main component to home security is finding an area for easy programming and user interaction.
 A control panel is implemented to arm and disarm a home security system.
 The control panel is the main connection to the alarm company monitoring a home.
 It typically features a touchpad or buttons to easily maneuver the system, and some newer systems also feature voice control or wireless remotes (key fobs).